matthewsutherland/Text-Mining-Nietzsche/README.md

                "files/52914/52914-0", "files/52915/52915-0")
 ```

 Now we define an empty character vector `urls`, and create the function `make_urls` to build the full URL.
-Then the function is then called and the lists are saved into `nietz_book_urls`.
+Then the function is called and the lists are saved into `nietz_book_urls`.

 ```
 urls <- vector()